NVIDIA/cheminformatics/README.md

 ./launch.sh cache -c /data/fp
 ```

-It is best to create the cache at `DATA_MOUNT_PATH` property defined in `~/.env`.
-Default value of this property is `/data/`.
+It is best to create the cache at `/data/`.
 This is a mounted volumne from host and available for reuse beyond the container's lifetime.

 Once generated, the cached fingerprints can be used for analysis using `-c` option.
 ```